 Total Points Possible: 5

 Applications will be evaluated to the extent the Development targets Lower-Income populations with AHTCs.
-Income targeting points will be awarded based on percentage of total AHTC units targeted to persons at or below 50% AMI to the total number of AHTC units (excluding any employee unit(s)) in the Development.
+Income targeting points will be awarded based on the percentage of total AHTC units targeted to persons at or below the targeted AMI to the total number of AHTC units (excluding any employee unit(s)) in the Development.
 The number of units is to be rounded up to nearest whole number.

-If a Development’s units do not contain all the same number of bedrooms, the units targeted to persons at or below 50% AMI must be proportionately allocated to all number of bedrooms and cannot be concentrated in units with a single number of bedrooms.
+If a Development’s units do not contain all the same number of bedrooms, the units targeted to persons at or below the targeted AMI must be proportionately allocated to all number of bedrooms and cannot be concentrated in units with a single number of bedrooms.
 Points will be awarded as follows:

-At least 40% 5 points
+At least 40% at or below 50% AMI 5 points

+OR

+At least 10% at or below 30% AMI 5 points

-Documentation Requirements: The Unit Distribution and Rents and the 15 year pro forma must reflect the correct rents and income targeting.
+Documentation Requirements: Refer to Attachment #11 Application Self Score Sheet & Certification.
+The Unit Distribution and Rents and the 15 year pro forma must reflect the correct rents and income targeting.

-2. Term of Affordability
+2. Term of Affordability/ Tenant Ownership